AdobeDocs/create-embed-sdk/src/pages/faq/faq.md

 <AccordionItem header="Do you support video editing?" isChevronIcon >

 We currently have video quick actions available.
-As Adobe Express incorporates additional video editing capabilities, our partners and partner end-users will benefit from new features available in Adobe Express.
+As Adobe Express incorporates additional video editing capabilities, you and your end-users will benefit from new features available in Adobe Express.

 </AccordionItem>